-- If you are asking for a particular gender is that an essential and justified requirement of the role, rather than a mere preference?
+- If you are asking for a particular sex (male or female) is that an essential and justified requirement of the role, rather than a mere preference?

 - Because it is unlawful to discriminate against someone because they hold (or do not hold) a particular religious belief, you should avoid asserting that a post-holder must be a Christian unless it is clearly justified in your job description.
 (See How should we go about recruitment and selection by Mark Mason for a suggested recruitment procedure for an organisation with a Christian ethos.)

 - If you cannot assert that the postholder must be a Christian, be careful that you don’t include criteria that make it harder for people who aren’t Christians to meet them - unless they can be clearly justified.

 - Does the job definitely need to be a full-time role or could it be two part-time roles/a job share?

 2. The person specification